Justin Turner: The Justin Turner Foundation

-Turner and his wife founded the Justin Turner Foundation, a 501(c)3 organization which benefits homeless veterans, children battling life-altering illnesses, and various youth baseball organizations.
-The foundation hosts an annual charity golf tournament, is an official charity for the LA Marathon, and partners with the Dream Center, 17Strong, and Paralyzed Veterans of America.
+Turner and his wife founded the Justin Turner Foundation, a 501(c)3 organization that benefits homeless veterans, children battling life-altering illnesses, and various youth baseball organizations.
+The foundation hosts an annual charity golf tournament; is an official charity for the LA Marathon; and partners with the Dream Center, 17Strong, and Paralyzed Veterans of America.
 The Los Angeles City Council declared January 22, 2019 "Justin Turner Day" in honor of Turner's civic contributions.
+He was also awarded the Roberto Clemente Award in 2022 after his fifth career nomination for his humanitarian actions.

+Media figure and business interests

+Endorsements

+Turner was the most endorsed MLB athlete in 2024 with 20 deals, ahead of then-Mariners teammate Julio Rodríguez and Arizona Diamondbacks Corbin Carroll, according to a report by Sponsor United.

+In June 2024, Turner became a part-owner and ambassador for Beard Club.
+Turner's red beard and infield position led to his nickname "RedTurn2" and inspired his social media username, "Redturn2."